Atlanta Relocation Specialists

 How do property taxes compare between Houston and Atlanta?

 Houston's property taxes run 2.0-2.5%, among the highest in the nation.
 Atlanta area taxes vary by county but generally run 1.0-1.3%.
 However, Georgia has a state income tax (5.49%) that Texas lacks.
-For most income levels, total tax burden ends up similar.
+For most income levels, total tax burden when buying ends up similar.

 Is Atlanta's traffic as bad as Houston's?